 We have a relentless and unfaltering focus on the basic skills in reading, writing and maths.
 This combined with a drive on developing wider vocabulary ensures that our children can access learning across our broader curriculum and be successful.

 At Bisley we appreciate the importance of subjects such as the arts and sport.
 We understand the huge benefit that these subjects can have for a child’s self –esteem and well-being.
-Consequently, all children receive at least 2 hours of high quality PE and sport each week as well as being encouraged to take part in other sporting opportunities.
+Consequently, all children receive high quality PE and sport each week as well as being encouraged to take part in other sporting opportunities.
 As well as following the music curriculum in class we have an ever increasing number of peripatetic music teachers that give lessons on a weekly basis.

 In this ever changing world we know that our children will be applying for jobs that have not even been invented yet.
 Therefore, we are passionate about giving them the skills to think, problem solve and develop their resilience.
 We do this in the classroom and this is enhanced with our Learning Beyond the Classroom sessions, Forest School and our residential programme.

 Journey and next steps

 Since 2016 we have had a drive on the core skills in reading, writing and maths.
 We recognise the huge importance that reading and widening vocabulary has on wider learning.
 As a consequence, we have taken all technology out of Early Years (nursery and reception) focussing on language, talking and developing vocabulary.

 We have spent time developing our writing curriculum so that we are working on a three- week model with a focus on quality and handwriting.
 Since 2017 we have been working closely with the Surrey Maths Hub and through training with the NCTEM we now have a Maths Mastery specialist within our staff.